Skip to content

 Application process

 After you have been admitted to the program and have received your UH ID number, you can apply for housing online via the Student Housing Services website.
 On-campus housing is not guaranteed.
-However, if you apply by the priority deadline (May 1 for placements beginning in the fall semester, December 1 for placements beginning in the spring semester) you will have a good chance of receiving an on-campus housing assignment.
+However, if you submit your housing application by the priority deadline (May 1 for placements beginning in the fall semester, December 1 for placements beginning in the spring semester) you will have a good chance of receiving an on-campus housing assignment.

 Moving in (and out)